kyma-project/cli/docs/gen-docs/kyma_undeploy.md

 title: kyma undeploy
 ---

-Removes Kyma from a running Kubernetes cluster.
+Undeploys Kyma from a running Kubernetes cluster.

 ## Synopsis

-Use this command to clean up Kyma from a running Kubernetes cluster.
+Use this command to undeploy Kyma from a running Kubernetes cluster.

 ```bash
 kyma undeploy [flags]